Guitar Review: Is Squier by Fender a Good Brand?

 Maybe you've heard both sides of the story, and your biggest question is simply: Are Squier guitars any good?I

 I've played guitar for over 30 years, and I've probably heard it all when it comes to Squier criticisms.
+Personally, I consider many Squier models among the best electric guitars for beginners.
 I can't help notice that the loudest complaints often seem to come from those who aren't really sure what they are talking about.
 For new musicians, this has to be pretty confusing.

 In this article I'll break down of the pros and cons of Squier by Fender.
 By the time we're done hopefully you'll have a better idea of what these guitars can do for you, and whether they are a good fit for your budget and skill level.